oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 - The operator will automatically set the `ListenAddress` on each WebLogic Server for each of its channels.

-- Internal clients running in the same Kubernetes cluster as the channel can access the cluster using `t3://DOMAIN_UID-cluster-cluster-1:8001`.
+- Internal applications running in the same Kubernetes cluster as the channel can access the cluster using `t3://DOMAIN_UID-cluster-cluster-1:8001`.

-- External clients would be expected to access the cluster using the custom channel with URLs like `t3://some.public.address.com:30999` or, if using tunneling, `http://some.public.address.com:30999`.
+- External applications would be expected to access the cluster using the custom channel with URLs like `t3://some.public.address.com:30999` or, if using tunneling, `http://some.public.address.com:30999`.

 ##### WebLogic custom channel notes

 - Channel configuration for a configured cluster requires configuring the same network access point on each server.
 The operator currently doesn't test or support network channels that have a different configuration on each server in the cluster.

-- Additional steps are required for external clients beyond configuring the custom channel - see [Overview](#overview).
+- Additional steps are required for external applications beyond configuring the custom channel - see [Overview](#overview).

 #### Setting up a `NodePort`

 ##### Getting started

 A Kubernetes `NodePort` exposes a port on each worker node in the Kubernetes cluster (they are not typically exposed on masters), where the port is accessible from outside of a Kubernetes cluster.
 This port redirects network traffic to pods within the Kubernetes cluster.
-Setting up a Kubernetes `NodePort` is one approach for giving external WebLogic clients access to JMS or EJBs.
+Setting up a Kubernetes `NodePort` is one approach for giving external WebLogic applications access to JMS or EJBs.

 If an EJB or JMS service is running on an Administration Server, then you can skip the rest of this section and use the `spec.adminServer.adminService.channels` Domain field to have the operator create a `NodePort` for you.
 See [Reference - Domain]({{<relref "/reference/domain-resource/_index.md">}}).
 Otherwise, if the EJB or JMS service is running in a WebLogic cluster or standalone WebLogic Server Managed Server, and you desire to provide access to the service using a `NodePort`, then the `NodePort` must be exposed 'manually' - see the following sample and table.